welkinhealth/slate/source/index.html.md

 Care Flows lay out a set of tasks, or multiple sets of tasks, to help the patient achieve 1 or more Goals.

-<aside>Care Flows can be created in the Coach Portal using a Care Flow template (designed in Workshop), or they may be
+<aside>Care Flows can be created in the Coach Portal using a Care Flow template (designed in
-automatically created as the end result of a Process (also designed in Workshop).
+<a href="https://workshop.welkinhealth.com">Workshop</a>), or they may be automatically created as the end result of a Process
+(also designed in <a href="https://workshop.welkinhealth.com">Workshop</a>).
 When using a template to make a new Care Flow, changes made to the Care Flow will not be reflected in the template it originated from.</aside>